katxeus/civic-participation-network/README.md

 These are to include tools such as petitions and anti-voting-rigging mechanisms that are grounded in technical principles of the blockchain.

 ## Whistle Blowing
-As a platform for civic deliberation, the ability for both open and anonymous disclosure and uncovering of wrong doing will be supported.
+As a platform for civic deliberation, the ability for both open and anonymous disclosure and uncovering of wrong doing will be supported and other exposure mechanisms for accountability.
+This will be grounded in anonymity and privacy.